 Although the absolute mortality benefit for screening was low, several factors could have biased the results toward no effect.
-About 24 percent of subjects invited for screening did not undergo PSA testing .
+Approximately 24 percent of subjects invited for screening did not undergo PSA testing .
 While not definitively characterized, a substantial proportion of the control group likely received PSA testing (31 percent of cancers were screening-detected).
 A subsequent analysis of the Rotterdam site data used patient surveys and linkages with a central national laboratory to estimate contamination.
 Adjusting for contamination and non-adherence with screening, investigators estimated that prostate cancer screening could reduce prostate cancer mortality by as much as 31 percent (95% CI 8-49 percent) .
 Additionally, at least 25 percent of cancers detected in the screening group did not receive curative treatment with either surgery or radiation.
-Finally, given the indolent course of prostate cancer and the five to ten year lead time associated with PSA testing, follow-up duration may have been insufficient to accurately estimate the survival benefit.
-A modeling study using data from all ERSPC sites concluded that the screening benefit could increase over time, with numbers needed to screen of 837 at year 10 and 503 at year 12 .
-However, any survival benefit from screening would not be realized for many years, while the burdens of screening and treatment, including harms from overdiagnosis and overtreatment, would occur immediately and potentially have lifelong consequences.
+Finally, given the indolent course of prostate cancer and the 5- to 10-year lead time associated with PSA testing, follow-up duration may have been insufficient to accurately estimate the survival benefit.
+However, the absolute rate difference has dropped only from 0.06 fewer prostate cancer deaths per 1000 person-years after nine years of follow-up to the 13-year rate of 0.11 fewer deaths per 1000 person-years .
+Furthermore, while the prostate cancer survival benefit from screening was not initially realized until nine years of follow-up , the burdens of screening and treatment, including harms from overdiagnosis and overtreatment, occur immediately and potentially have lifelong consequences.

-The ERSPC site from Göteborg, Sweden reported a cumulative mortality reduction of 44 percent for the PSA screening group after a median 14 years of follow-up .
-The Göteborg site, which used population registries to randomly allocate men to either the screening or control groups, could plausibly be more likely to demonstrate benefit than the other ERSPC sites because it offered screening every two years (versus every four years) and the median follow-up was longer than for the full study.
-Additionally, the Göteborg results were based on a cohort of men ages 50 to 64, compared to ages 55 to 69 in the combined ERSPC report.
-This suggests that screening may be less beneficial for men 65 and older, consistent with the finding that radical prostatectomy did not confer a survival benefit compared to watchful waiting for men in this age range .
-Nevertheless, the 95 percent confidence interval for mortality reduction ranged from 18 to 61 percent, which overlaps the overall 21 percent risk reduction reported by ERSPC, and the absolute cumulative risk reduction was only 0.40 percent (95% CI 0.17-0.64).
-Screening also increased the risk for prostate cancer diagnosis by 55 percent.
+●The Göteborg, Sweden Randomized Population-based Prostate Cancer Screening Trial, many of whose subjects were also ERSPC participants, reported a rate ratio of 0.56, 95% CI 0.39-0.82 for prostate cancer mortality among screened versus control subjects at a median follow-up of 14 years .
+In 2014, investigators reported 18-year follow-up data for what they called a study of "organized" PSA screening compared with "opportunistic testing" .
+Cumulative prostate cancer mortality rates were still lower in the screening group than in the control group (0.98 versus 1.5 percent, reflecting 43 fewer deaths).
+The Göteborg study, which used population registries to randomly allocate men to either the screening or control groups, could plausibly be more likely to demonstrate benefit than the other ERSPC sites because it offered screening every two years (versus every four years).
+Additionally, the Göteborg results were based on a cohort of men ages 50 to 64 compared with ages 55 to 69 in the combined ERSPC report.
+This suggests that screening may be less beneficial for men ≥65 years, consistent with the finding that radical prostatectomy did not confer a survival benefit compared with watchful waiting for men in this age range .
+However, experts have questioned these explanations because mortality rates among younger ERSPC subjects were very low, as was the rate of interval cancers, suggesting that including younger subjects and screening more frequently would not account for the observed mortality differences .
+The Goteborg finding could also be due to chance; the 95% CI for the rate ratio overlapped the 0.79 rate ratio reported by ERSPC.
 Finally, men in the screening group were more likely to receive attempted curative therapy than those in the control group, particularly radical prostatectomy.

 ●A 2010 meta-analysis summarized results from six randomized trials (including unique data from two ERSPC sites), with a total of 387,286 participants .
-Screening with PSA with or without DRE compared to no screening did not reduce death from prostate cancer (relative risk [RR] 0.88, 95% CI 0.71-1.09).
+Screening with PSA with or without DRE compared with no screening did not reduce death from prostate cancer (relative risk [RR] 0.88, 95% CI 0.71-1.09).
 However, screening significantly increased the probability of cancer diagnosis (RR 1.46, CI 1.21-1.77).
 In a 2011 Cochrane meta-analysis that had similar findings, the estimated prostate cancer-specific mortality difference was not statistically significant (RR 0.95, 95% CI 0.85-1.07), but cancer was diagnosed significantly more often in men randomized to screening (RR 1.35, 95% CI 1.06-1.72) .

 Evidence from observational studies — Before publication of the randomized trials, other data had been cited to support the effectiveness of screening.
 Given the conflicting results discussed above, observational studies provide information that can fill in some gaps in evidence from the trials.

-Over the past decade, Surveillance Epidemiology and End Results (SEER) tumor registry data have shown a significant decline in the incidence of advanced stage disease, potentially consistent with effective screening .
-Prostate cancer mortality rates, which initially increased following the advent of PSA testing, have now declined to slightly below pre-PSA levels (figure 1) .
+Surveillance, Epidemiology, and End Results (SEER) tumor registry data showed a significant decline in the incidence of advanced-stage disease in the decades following the introduction of PSA, potentially consistent with effective screening .
+Prostate cancer mortality rates, which initially increased to nearly 40 in 100,000 annually in the United States following the advent of PSA testing, have now declined to slightly below pre-PSA levels (figure 1) .

-Evidence from modeling studies — Simulation models using data from Surveillance Epidemiology and End Results (SEER) registries suggest that PSA screening could account for 45 to 70 percent of the observed decline in prostate cancer mortality rates, mainly by decreasing the incidence of distant stage disease .
+Evidence from modeling studies — Simulation models using data from SEER registries suggest that PSA screening could account for 45 to 70 percent of the observed decline in prostate cancer mortality rates, mainly by decreasing the incidence of distant stage disease .
 However, treatment advancements may have also contributed to the declining mortality rates.

 A study used microsimulation modeling of observational and clinical trial data to try to determine the comparative effectiveness of alternative PSA screening strategies .
 Outcome measures included the lifetime number of PSA tests, false-positive results, cancer detection, overdiagnosis, prostate cancer deaths, and lives saved.
-Compared to a reference strategy of annual PSA testing between ages 50 to 74 with a PSA threshold of 4.0 ng/mL for biopsy referral, strategies that stopped screening at an earlier age, widened testing intervals, and/or used age-adjusted PSA biopsy criteria appeared to reduce the number of tests and the risks for false-positive results and overdiagnosis, while increasing the absolute risk of prostate cancer death by only a fraction of one percentage point.
-Conversely, screening strategies that lowered the starting age and/or PSA threshold for biopsy referral appeared to markedly increase the number of tests and the risks for false-positive results and overdiagnosis, while only marginally decreasing the risk of prostate cancer death.
+Compared with a reference strategy of annual PSA testing between ages 50 to 74 with a PSA threshold of 4.0 ng/mL for biopsy referral, strategies that stopped screening at an earlier age, widened testing intervals, and/or used age-adjusted PSA biopsy criteria appeared to reduce the number of tests and the risks for false-positive results and overdiagnosis, while increasing the absolute risk of prostate cancer death by only a fraction of one percentage point.
+Conversely, screening strategies that lowered the starting age and/or PSA threshold for biopsy referral appeared to markedly increase the number of tests and the risks for false-positive results and overdiagnosis while only marginally decreasing the risk of prostate cancer death.
 However, concerns were raised about the analyses, including the failure to model risk factors, the use of simplified measures for stage and grade, and not considering patient preferences .

 HARM FROM SCREENING

 Infectious complications can lead to sepsis, which can very rarely lead to death.
 A modeling study, assuming a biopsy mortality rate of 0.2 percent , concluded that prostate cancer screening could be associated with a net increased overall mortality, particularly under the conditions that biopsy rates are high and screening is relatively ineffective .
 However, other studies have suggested much lower mortality rates following biopsy .
-Population-based studies include an analysis of US Medicare data that found a mortality rate of 0.3 percent in the 30 days following biopsy; this was actually 70 percent lower than the 30-day mortality in a comparison population not undergoing biopsy .
+Population-based studies include an analysis of United States Medicare data that found a mortality rate of 0.3 percent in the 30 days following biopsy; this was actually 70 percent lower than the 30-day mortality in a comparison population not undergoing biopsy .
 An analysis of registry data from Canada found a 30-day mortality rate of 0.09 percent .
 Randomized trials with follow-up on 1147 biopsies , and 10,474 biopsies , reported no biopsy-related deaths.

 Prostate biopsy can also lead to anxiety and physical discomfort .
 Among 116 men undergoing biopsy in the Rotterdam screening study, 55 percent reported discomfort with the procedure, including 2 percent who had pain persisting longer than one week.

-Being diagnosed with prostate cancer is psychologically distressing, but even patients with a negative biopsy result may be distressed [149,150].
+Being diagnosed with prostate cancer is psychologically distressing, but even patients with a negative biopsy result may be distressed [144,145].
 Chronic anxiety can follow a negative prostate biopsy because this apparently favorable result cannot completely rule out prostate cancer given the relatively high false-negative biopsy rate .